HypeCheck

 Red Flags to Watch For

-• Zero human clinical trials in the provided evidence base — all anticancer findings are from cell cultures only
+• No human clinical trials exist in the provided evidence base — all anticancer findings are from cell cultures only.

 Products Containing Hibiscus Flower